Terms and conditions for Ontrack data recovery services

 4.4 Our acceptance of your Order will take place when we send you email confirmation of our acceptance, at which point a legally binding contract will come into existence between you and us, governed by these Terms ("Contract").
 We will assign an order number to your Order.
 It will help us if you can tell us the order number whenever you contact us.

-5.1 In consideration of your payment of the Fee, we will provide the Services in accordance with these Terms and with reasonable care and skill.
+5.1 In consideration of your payment of the Fee, we will provide the Services with reasonable care and skill.
 Following an Order, we shall use reasonable endeavours to: (i) retrieve, replicate, reconstruct, provide access to, convert, recover and return any recovered Data to you on an encrypted hard-drive or USB stick (or other hard-drive provided by you); (ii) if required, repair the Mobile Phone; and (iii) carry out such other services that we have agreed to perform for you in writing, such as degaussing or RDR.
+When you receive the hard-drive or USB stick with your recovered data from Ontrack, we urge you to immediately check the hard-drive or USB stick for technical functionality.
+Ontrack can only replace your recovered data in case of failure of the delivery device within our data retention period for your recovered personal data according to Ontrack's Data Processing Agreement.

 5.3 Degaussing.
 Ontrack will place your Equipment into a degaussing unit which is a machine which effectively and securely scrambles the magnetic data held on the Equipment.
 Following the degaussing process, the Data is no longer readable and will have been securely destroyed.